intel/mlir-extensions/docs/rfcs/XeTile.md

   XeTile.store_tile %tile_a, %vector_a :
    vector<64x64xbf16> into tile<64x64xbf16>
 ```
-`store_tile` loads a tile with an `order` attribute.
-With the `order` attribute, there is no need to reorder the 2D vector dimension before saving it to a column-major matrix storage.
+`store_tile` stores a tile according to the `order` attribute.
+With the `order` attribute, there is no need to reorder the 2D vector dimensions.
+The op does the reordering.
 ```mlir
   #tile_attr = #xetile.tile_ttr<order = [0, 1]>
   %vector_a = XeTile.store_tile %tile_a :